Originally published in Points West magazine

 Whether the scorching destiny that visited the Greater Yellowstone region in 1988 could have been changed significantly by more aggressive or more proficient firefighting before or after July 15, 1988, will no doubt be debated for decades to come.
 But twenty years after that fateful summer, wildfire is now widely recognized and accepted as a fundamental force of nature that shapes and reshapes the landscapes, wildlife, and human lifestyles of the Greater Yellowstone region.

-Charles R. Preston, PhD, is the Founding Curator of the Draper Natural History Museum at the Buffalo Bill [Center of the West].
-Prior to his present position, his career path included Chairman of the Department of Zoology at the Denver Museum of Natural History, Associate Professor of Biological Sciences at the University of Arkansas at Little Rock, and adjunct faculty appointments in biology and environmental science at the University of Colorado (Boulder and Denver), environmental policy and management at the University of Denver, and biological sciences at the University of Arkansas, Fayetteville.
+Charles R. Preston, PhD, is the Founding Curator of the Draper Natural History Museum at the Buffalo Bill Center of the West.
+Prior to that position, his career path included Chairman of the Department of Zoology at the Denver Museum of Natural History, Associate Professor of Biological Sciences at the University of Arkansas at Little Rock, and adjunct faculty appointments in biology and environmental science at the University of Colorado (Boulder and Denver), environmental policy and management at the University of Denver, and biological sciences at the University of Arkansas, Fayetteville.
+Preston is now Senior Scientist and Curator Emeritus of the Draper.

 A zoologist and wildlife ecologist by training, Preston currently focuses his research on human dimensions of wildlife management and conservation in North America, especially the Greater Yellowstone region and the American West.
 A prolific writer, he has authored four books and more than sixty scholarly and popular articles on these subjects.